 The daily routine is divided between outside and inside time, which is flexible according to children's needs and weather constraints.
 Structured and unstructured activities are offered within these times to allow children to choose and participate in an activity either as an individual or member of a small group.
 Large group situations include story time, music experiences, visitors to the service and excursions.

 We are an environmentally responsible service, encouraging and educating sustainable practices through our everyday routines.

 We understand and appreciate the importance of the early childhood years and play as a learning experience for children to acquire and master new skills.
 Children are able to participate in the programme in a way that encourages them to explore their environment and have a say in their learning.
 This allows educators to identify the interests, needs, strengths and emerging skills of the children.

 Each child is considered an individual who is unique and planned for with his/her objectives in mind.
 Educators are aware of age-appropriate expectations and provide each child with an opportunity to facilitate this learning journey.
 The children are involved in the reflection process through their discussions, web maps, drawings and video.
 Children gain independence, confidence and self-esteem through social interactions with each other and educators.
-At our service, we provide all of the above experiences, which sets a valuable foundation for the children’s future.
+We believe that these social interactions set valuable foundations for a child’s future.

 We aim to build strong partnerships with families, supporting them in their task of nurturing and educating young children.
 Parents are invited to share knowledge of their child, culture, values and beliefs, so in collaboration, decisions can be made about their child’s learning and well being.
 We encourage families to participate in the service through involvement in daily activities, special events or by sharing their skills and talents.
 We offer opportunities for families to provide feedback, comments or suggestions, which assists us to reflect upon our practices and guides the process of self-assessment.